MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ### Resolved issues

-- Fixed an issue where Password, Payment and Cookies fail to get imported in Microsoft Edge.
+- Fixed an issue where Password, Payment, and Cookies fail to get imported in Microsoft Edge.

 ## Version 80.0.361.50: February 11